 IF YOU PREVIOUSLY PURCHASED A HOLSTER FOR A KIMBER MICRO 380, PLEASE GET IN TOUCH.
 A BETTER FITTING RETAINER IS AVAILABLE.

 A new PATENTED design, patent number 9297612.
 This full-concealment wallet holster is made especially for carrying in places where you can’t afford to have it noticed, such as at work.
 It is also one of the best options for school staff or college students, in places where it is legal.
+(Check out the descriptive copypasta on this page!)
 Most wallet holsters leave the butt of the gun visible if someone sees down into your pocket.
 Those holsters that do cover the back end require additional steps to draw the gun after you take the holster out of your pocket.

 This holster uses a molded plastic insert to secure the pistol in place inside the leather covering when the covering is closed.
 The plastic insert also keeps the thickness of the holster uniform, insuring the gun won’t print.
 To draw it, take the wallet holster out of your pocket, open the cover, and simply flip the pistol out into your other hand.